EST · 2021

 What we bring

 We don't fly payloads.
-We write the playbook.
+We test the husbandry.

 Bioregenerative life support is not new.
 ESA's MELiSSA loop and Beihang University's Lunar Palace 1 have spent decades proving that closed ecological systems can sustain crews.
 What the field lacks is a production-grade insect protocol: husbandry that survives contact with a real operation rather than a sealed experiment.

-That is the gap Entolab fills.
-We bring five years of T. molitor husbandry at production scale, and the only commercial software stack designed for batch-level insect operations, the same Platform our terrestrial customers run.
+That is the gap Entolab can help narrow.
+We bring five years of T. molitor husbandry in working rooms and a private-beta software stack for batch-level insect operations, the same records discipline we use on terrestrial batches.

-The program will author rearing protocols, microgravity tolerance studies, and integrated bioregenerative life-support architectures, in collaboration with agency and academic partners.
-We contribute the playbook and the data; partners contribute the flight opportunities and the science questions.
+The brief is meant to shape rearing protocols, microgravity tolerance studies, and integrated bioregenerative life-support architecture questions with academic and payload partners.
+We contribute terrestrial husbandry and record structure; partners contribute the science questions and, eventually, test opportunities.

 PRIOR ART · ESA MELiSSA · BEIHANG LUNAR PALACE 1 · OONINCX 2015 · KATAYAMA & TAKO 2018 · ENTOLAB INTERNAL 2024–26